dotnet/docs/docs/csharp/whats-new/csharp-6.md

 The body of a lot of members that we write consist of only one statement that can be represented as an expression.
 You can reduce that syntax by writing an expression-bodied member instead.
-It works for methods and read-only properties."
+It works for methods and read-only properties.
 For example, an override of `ToString()` is often a great candidate:

 [!code-csharp[ToStringExpressionMember](../../../samples/snippets/csharp/new-in-6/newcode.cs#ToStringExpressionMember)]